Michael Phelps: From Olympic Triumphs to Mental Health Advocacy

 Michael Phelps, the athlete who won the most medals in the history of the Olympic Games

 “I want to change the sport of swimming.
-I want people to talk about it, think about it and look forward to seeing it.
+I want people to talk regarding it, think regarding it and look forward to seeing it.
 I want them to want to jump in and do it.
 That is my goal”.
 With those words it is easy to introduce a man who wrote history.
 Because if there is something that is easy to explain, it is how Michael Phelps revolutionized the world.
 At the age of 15, he made his debut at the Sydney 2000 Olympic Games.
 And eight years later, in Beijing, he was crowned with eight Olympic gold medals.

 That was 15 years ago.
-But before that dazzling performance, and for a while after, life for the Baltimore Shark wasn’t easy.
+But before that dazzling performance, and for a while following, life for the Baltimore Shark wasn’t easy.
 What’s more, he suffered sufferings that made him know his own hell: addictions to drugs and alcohol led him down an elusive path.
 He ended up being locked in a room for five days.
 Alone with his damaged soul.

-“There was a part of my life that I did not want to continue living,” he confessed some time ago in dialogue with CNN, during an interview in which he put his problems with depression and mental health on the table, already retired from high performance. after the Rio 2016 Games.
+“There was a part of my life that I did not want to continue living,” he confessed some time ago in dialogue with CNN, during an interview in which he put his problems with depression and mental health on the table, already retired from high performance. following the Rio 2016 Games.

-But to know how Phelps came to think about taking his own life, you have to understand how he became one of the greatest athletes of all time.
+But to know how Phelps came to think regarding taking his own life, you have to understand how he became one of the greatest athletes of all time.
 Since childhood, Michael wanted to always be the center of attention.
 “He was asking 25 million questions, and if he didn’t come by on his trike, he was swinging like monkeys,” his mother Deborah told the New York Times during the 2008 Olympics success.

 In preschool, the teachers complained because he didn’t keep quiet when they asked him to and, among other things, he nudged his classmates to get attention.
 In one of the books he wrote Beneath the Surface: My Story, the former swimmer explained that he spoke too fast and that he didn’t look people in the eye when they spoke to him.
-“I just couldn’t sit still, it was hard for me to focus on one thing at a time.
+“I just mightn’t sit still, it was hard for me to focus on one thing at a time.
 I had to be a part of everything”, recalls Michael in one of the quotes.

 Faced with this complex scenario, added to the conflicts in his home that led to the separation of his parents when he was seven years old, his mother took him to a swimming center where his other two sisters already went.
-“You may think that the first day I touched the water I turned into something like a dolphin and that I never wanted to get out of the pool again… No way.
+“You may think that the first day I touched the water I turned into something like a dolphin and that I never wanted to get out of the pool once more… No way.
 She hated him.
 I mean yelling, kicking and punching, and hating swimming goggles, ”he recalled in his book that he published in 2004, the same year that he won eight medals (six gold and two silver) at the Olympic Games.
 Athens.

 A young Phelps during the 2008 Beijing Olympics (Photo by Adam Pretty/Getty Images)

-When he was in elementary school, and after a teacher told his mother that he would never be able to concentrate on anything, Phelps was diagnosed with attention deficit hyperactivity disorder.
+When he was in elementary school, and following a teacher told his mother that he would never be able to concentrate on anything, Phelps was diagnosed with attention deficit hyperactivity disorder.
 What is ADHD?
 A mental disorder comprising a combination of persistent problems (difficulty paying attention, hyperactivity, and impulsive behavior), the symptoms of which begin in early childhood and continue into adulthood.

 “Once I figured out how to swim, I felt so free.
-I could swim fast in the pool, partly because being there calmed my mind.
+I might swim fast in the pool, partly because being there calmed my mind.
 In the water I felt in control for the first time, ”explained the 2-meter-plus man in his first book.
 “My mom was delighted that I was swimming because she wanted me to expend as much energy as possible.”

 The path that Phelps traveled in world swimming was marathon.
 At age 10 he was already considered a national level athlete and five years later he competed in the biggest event for an athlete.
-But it was in 2008 when his figure became world famous after hanging the eight gold medals for winning the 200 and 400 combined meters; 100 and 200 meter butterfly; 200 free meters; 4x100m and 4x200m freestyle relay; 4x100m medley relay and the 200-meter freestyle with absolute world record times.
+But it was in 2008 when his figure became world famous following hanging the eight gold medals for winning the 200 and 400 combined meters; 100 and 200 meter butterfly; 200 free meters; 4x100m and 4x200m freestyle relay; 4x100m medley relay and the 200-meter freestyle with absolute world record times.

 These conquests allowed him to beat the historic mark held by another great swimmer from the United States like Mark Spitz, who won seven gold medals in swimming in Munich 1972.
-“Records were invented to be broken,” Phelps emboldened himself after breaking a record that was more than three decades old.
+“Records were invented to be broken,” Phelps emboldened himself following breaking a record that was more than three decades old.

-But it was not until after London 2012, where he hung six dams, four of them gold and two silver, that he suffered a serious health problem.
-“I didn’t want to swim anymore, I didn’t even want to live anymore… So we thought about suicide,” he confessed in 2018 during a press conference that he paralyzed the world of sports.
+But it was not until following London 2012, where he hung six dams, four of them gold and two silver, that he suffered a serious health problem.
+“I didn’t want to swim anymore, I didn’t even want to live anymore… So we thought regarding suicide,” he confessed in 2018 during a press conference that he paralyzed the world of sports.
 “I think you have to understand that it is okay not to be okay.
-There was a part of me that no longer wanted to live, ”he confessed about the problems that he went through and led him to consume alcohol excessively.
+There was a part of me that no longer wanted to live, ”he confessed regarding the problems that he went through and led him to consume alcohol excessively.

 As happened in other cases, American society lowered one of the idols of the 21st century from the pedestal.
-A photo smoking cannabis in a pipe went viral and fans reproached him for his attitude without even knowing what he went through after becoming a sports hero for adults, youth and children, and a commercial boom for countless brands that chose him as a role model athlete.
+A photo smoking cannabis in a pipe went viral and fans reproached him for his attitude without even knowing what he went through following becoming a sports hero for adults, youth and children, and a commercial boom for countless brands that chose him as a role model athlete.

 The Baltimore Shark, as he was nicknamed, achieved a record 8 gold medals 15 years ago in China (Photo by Cameron Spencer/Getty Images)